What is High Range Drink Driving / High Range PCA?

 |Maximum prison sentence||18 months|

 |Maximum prison sentence||2 years|

 In very few circumstances, you may be exempt from participating in the Interlock program, which means longer disqualification periods will be imposed.

 Factors in the court’s decision on penalties

-The NSW Court of Criminal Appeal has handed down a guideline judgment for offenders found guilty of High Range PCA, which includes a description of the “ordinary case” of an offender who has committed High Range PCA.
+The NSW Court of Criminal Appeal has handed down a guideline judgment for offenders found guilty of High Range Drink Driving / High Range PCA, which includes a description of the “ordinary case” of an offender who has committed this type of offence.

 We can advise you on whether you fit within the ordinary case or not.
 If you fall outside the ordinary case, the court will consider your moral culpability, taking into account potential aggravating factors including:

 - How intoxicated you were at the time of the offence.

 - Whether you were driving particularly aggressively or erratically when you were detected.